-Hello and welcome to this guide to the best coin to mine.
+Hello and welcome to this guide of the best coin to mine.
 First things first, I must point out that cryptocurrency mining is a huge topic and to understand it fully would take a much longer article than this one.

 That said, I’m hoping that this will serve as the perfect introduction to the topic.
 Ultimately, I hope it will help you to decide the best coin to mine.